IAPF Bylaws ARTICLE I – NAME Section 1 – Name

 Said person is protected from retaliation only if she/he brings the alleged unlawful activity, policy, or practice to the attention of International Association of Professional Farriers Inc. and provides the International Association of Professional Farriers Inc. with a reasonable opportunity to investigate and correct the alleged unlawful activity.
 The protection described below is only available to individuals that comply with this requirement.

-International Association of Professional Farriers Inc. shall not retaliate against any director, officer, staff or employee who in good faith, has made a protest or raised a complaint against some practice of International Association of Professional Farriers Inc. or of another individual or entity with whom International Association of Professional Farriers Inc. has a business relationship, on the basis of a reasonable belief that the practice is in violation of law, or a clear mandate of public policy.
+International Association of Professional Farriers Inc. shall not retaliate against any director, officer, staff, or employee, who in good faith, has made a protest or raised a complaint against some practice of International Association of Professional Farriers Inc. or of another individual, member, or entity with whom International Association of Professional Farriers Inc. has a business relationship, on the basis of a reasonable belief that the practice is in violation of law, or a clear mandate of public policy.

 International Association of Professional Farriers Inc. shall not retaliate against any director, officer, staff or employee who disclose or threaten to disclose to a supervisor or a public body, any activity, policy, or practice of International Association of Professional Farriers Inc. that the individual reasonably believes is in violation of a law, or a rule, or regulation mandated pursuant to law or is in violation of a clear mandate of public policy concerning the health, safety, welfare, or protection of the environment.
 Section 5 – Confidentiality